tim-oe/WeatherWatch/README.md

 ## Motivation
 this was spurred by my original [weather station](https://github.com/tim-oe/SkyWeather2) built using a kit from [switchdoclabs](https://github.com/switchdoclabs/SDL_Pi_SkyWeather2).
 Unfortunately they are no longer producing for the consumer market.
 The head unit died and the software will not run on latest PI OS.
-There was certain features and functionality that I wanted to better understand and hopefully improve in.
+There was certain features and functionality that I wanted to better understand and hopefully improve on.

 ## functionality
 - read and record outdoor weather metrices at a fixed time interval